About me

 I am a member of Pink Therapy, a therapy organisation that specialises in working with gender, sexuality and relationship differences.
 I am dedicated to treating every client with equal respect, whatever their sexual orientation, expression of gender or sexual preference.

-I have worked extensively with adult survivors of childhood sexual abuse and with people affected by bereavement, including traumatic loss (e.g. as a result of suicide, very sudden illness or accidental overdose).
+I have worked with adult survivors of childhood sexual abuse and with people affected by bereavement, including traumatic loss (e.g. as a result of suicide, very sudden illness or accidental overdose).
+I have also seen patients suffering from psychosis, self-harming behaviours or eating disorders.

 I am also experienced in working with adults dealing with anxiety, depression, discrimination, stress, low self-esteem, shame, addictions, domestic abuse, relationship and intimacy problems, self-injury, suicidal thoughts and anger management.